Atomic Structure and Electron Configuration

 Introduction

 Atomic structure and electron configuration are fundamental concepts in chemistry that help us understand the behavior of atoms and molecules.
-This guide provides a comprehensive overview of these concepts, including basic concepts, equipment and techniques, types of experiments, data analysis, applications, and a conclusion.
+This guide provides a comprehensive overview of these concepts, including basic concepts, equipment and techniques, types of experiments, data analysis, and applications.

 Basic Concepts